 As we move toward the end of another year, plan sponsors should make time to review their 401k plan providers.
 Most employer plan sponsors use an investment adviser to help them with their 401k plans.
 This is a smart decision since most advisers are able to save plan sponsors at least as much as they charge.
 How can you tell if you are working with a top 401k investment advisor?
 A top 401k investment advisor:

-Signs on to your plan as a fiduciary
+Sign on to your plan as fiduciaries

 You should not hire or continue to work with an advisor who will not sign on to your plan as a fiduciary.
 Look for an advisor that will work with your 401k plan without any fiduciary exceptions.

 Investment advisors who have been sued in the past are likely to be sued in the future.
 You don’t have to work with problem advisors.
 Check the background of your investment advisor, or an advisor you are thinking of hiring, using BrokerCheck.
 BrokerCheck is a free service provided by the Financial Industry Regulatory Authority (FINRA), a financial industry regulatory agency under the direction of the Securities Exchange Commission (SEC).
 Any violation you find on the BrokerCheck website for your existing advisor should cause you to begin searching for another.
 Similarly, any violation you see should cause you to drop an advisor from the list of advisors you are thinking of hiring.
 A top 401k investment advisor will have a clean background.